 Now we’re getting into the more data-intensive apps.
 Whether using a music app like Spotify or a podcast app like Stitcher, streaming audio is going to eat up your data plan quickly.
 Streaming two hours of audio every day for a month is going to use more than 3.5GB, and since it’s not hard to imagine spending more than two hours a day listening to music or podcasts, one could easily rack up 6GB a month or more streaming audio data alone.
 This is one feature you’ll likely want to use when connected via Wi-Fi.
 T-Mobile and Sprint are exception to the rule, as they both allow for unlimited music streaming.

-AT&T also offers unlimited streaming of video through DirecTV Now — but any non DirecTV video counts against your data allotment, even though the company now offers unlimited plans (your connection may be slowed after 22GB of used data each month).
+All the major carriers throttle streaming video speeds beyond a certain point or limit the resolution you can stream video at to 720p or sometimes 480p.
+AT&T offers unlimited streaming of video through DirecTV Now — but any non DirecTV video counts against your data allotment, even though the company now offers unlimited plans (your connection may be slowed after 22GB of used data each month).
 Verizon is similar with its own unlimited offering, and they too might throttle your connection after 22GB.
-Sprint does the same after 23GB, and T-Mobile after 26GB of use.
+Sprint does the same after 23GB, and T-Mobile after 50GB of use.

 Apps like Netflix now also let you download certain movies and shows to your device, so you don’t need a data connection to watch them later — we recommend downloading these when connected to Wi-Fi.